-- offer, pledge, sell or contract to sell any shares of common stock, - sell any option or contract to purchase any shares of common stock, - · purchase any option or contract to sell any shares of common stock, - grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of common stock, - · request or demand that we file a registration statement related to the common stock, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any shares of common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any shares of common stock, - · sell any option or contract to purchase any shares of common stock, - purchase any option or contract to sell any shares of common stock, - · grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of common stock, - request or demand that we file a registration statement related to the common stock, or person executing the agreement later acquires the power of disposition.

-This lock-up provision applies to shares of common stock and to securities convertible into or exchangeable or exercisable for or repayable with shares of common stock.
-It also applies during the lock-up period to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
 Each restricted period will be automatically extended if (1) during the last 17 days of the restricted period referred to above, we issue an earnings release or material news or a material even related to us occurs or (2) prior to the expiration of such restricted period, we announce that we will release earnings results or become aware that material news or a material event will occur during the 16-day period beginning on the last day of the restricted period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event, unless Deutsche Bank Securities Inc. waives, in writing, such an extension.